Potato-of-freedom/NASSCOM_vsd_SoC_Design_program/README.md

 * Add new generated extra lef into the flow in config.tcl <br/>
 * Reduce slack violations in synthesis. <br/>
 * Run synthesis and placement and verify the cell is accepted into the flow. <br/>
-* Post synthesis timing analysis using openSTA. <br/>
+* Post-synthesis timing analysis using openSTA. <br/>
 * Do timing ECO fixes. <br/>
 * Use the new netlist to run floorplan, placement and CTS. <br/>
 * Do post-CTS timing analysis. <br/>